spark2k06/PCXT_MiSTer/TASKS.md

 - Acceptance:
   - A known 2bpp pattern produces the same color-index sequence as the reference model.
+- Completed:
+  - `ega_pixel.v` now implements the x86Box `egaremap2bpp` mapping from source
+    bits `0,2,4,6` into nibble bits `0..3`.
+  - CGA-compatible render mode converts the four fetched EGA bytes into planar `dat0..dat3` before the existing panning and shift pipeline.
+  - `ega_pixel_tb.sv` now calculates the same reference conversion and checks the full eight-pixel color-index sequence for a known 2bpp pattern.
+  - `git diff --check` passed.
+  - Quartus Analysis & Elaboration passed with 0 errors and 251 warnings.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-405 - Verify Sequencer Odd/Even Effects On Graphics Fetch